-- The Manager monitors the performance of all third party providers in relation to agreed service standards on a regular basis, and any issues and concerns are dealt with promptly and reported to the Board.
-The Manager formally reviews the performance of all third party providers and reports to the Board on an annual basis. - The Board reviews the performance of the Manager at every Board meeting and otherwise as appropriate.
-The Board has the power to replace the Manager and reviews the management contract formally once a year. - The day-to-day management of the portfolio is the responsibility of the named portfolio manager, Mark Barnett, Head of UK Equities at Invesco Perpetual.
-He has worked in equity markets since 1992 and has been part of the UK equities team at Invesco Perpetual for over 20 years. - The risk that the portfolio manager might be incapacitated or otherwise unavailable is mitigated by the fact that he works within, and is supported by, the wider Invesco Perpetual UK Equity team.
-Moreover James Goldstone, as deputy portfolio manager, would be

-- able to manage the portfolio if Mark Barnett was unable to for any reason. - The Board has set guidelines within which the portfolio manager is permitted wide discretion.
+- The Board reviews the performance of the Manager at every Board meeting and otherwise as appropriate.
+The Board has the power to replace the Manager and reviews the management contract formally once a year. - The day-to-day management of the portfolio is the responsibility of the named portfolio manager, Mark Barnett, Head of UK Equities at Invesco.
+He has worked in equity markets since 1992 and has been part of the UK equities team at Invesco for over 20 years. - The risk that the portfolio manager might be incapacitated or otherwise unavailable is mitigated by the fact that he works within, and is supported by, the wider Invesco UK Equity team.
+Moreover James Goldstone, as deputy portfolio manager, would be able to manage the portfolio if Mark Barnett was unable to for any reason. - The Board has set guidelines within which the portfolio manager is permitted wide discretion.
 Any proposed variation outside these guidelines is referred to the Board and compliance with the guidelines and the guidelines themselves are reviewed at every Board meeting.